Global Living Community

 The GLC is an intercultural living and learning environment for 22 Georgetown undergraduate students, an even mix of both international and U.S. citizens.
 Located on the 2nd floor of Copley Hall, the GLC is a part of Georgetown's Living and Learning Communities Program.
 The primary goal of the GLC is to create a community in which intercultural understanding extends beyond the classroom into daily student life.

-Applications for upperclassmen applicants (rising juniors and seniors) who are interested in living in the GLC during the 2014-2015 school year are due by Nov.
-1st.
-Applicants can apply here.
-All applicants must apply for housing eligibility in order to be a member of the GLC.
-Interviews will take place Nov.
-5-7, and decisions will be made after the underclassmen deadline in February.
-For more information about the GLC, please contact Amy Dorsey at firstname.lastname@example.org.
+Applications for all current freshmen, sophomores and juniors who are interested in living in the GLC during the 2014-2015 school year are due by 5 pm on February 3rd Applicants can apply here beginning December 16th.
+Interviews will take place February 10-13th, and decisions will be sent out on Friday, February 14th.
+For more information about the GLC, please contact Amy Dorsey at email@example.com.

 GLC activities include: